krzysztofgrzybowski/ws_integration/README.md

 Rails.configuration.x.user_class_name = 'User'
 Rails.configuration.x.worksnaps_token = 'YOUR_WORKSNAPS_TOKEN'
 ```
-Put you Worksnaps token here.
+Put your Worksnaps token here.
 Remember to keep it safe!
-After changing class name use generator again to create new migration.
+In case of changing class name use generator again to create new migration.

 ## Usage
-Gem adds few functions inside your user class:
+Gem adds few methods inside your user class:

 To synchronize all your users:
 ```ruby